oktaytuncay/Kubernetes/kubernetes_md/kubernetes_en.md

     If you need to specify a node port, create a definition file using the same command and enter the node port manually before creating the service.

  [Reference Link](https://kubernetes.io/docs/reference/kubectl/conventions/)

+**Examples:**

+1. Create a new pod called custom-nginx using the nginx image and expose it on container port 8080.

+    > kubectl run custom-nginx --image=nginx --port=8080

+2. Create a pod called httpd using the image httpd:alpine in the default namespace.
+Next, create a service of type ClusterIP by the same name (httpd).
+The target port for the service should be 80.

+    > kubectl run httpd --image=httpd:alpine --port=80 --expose